Everybody chips in in their own way.

 Mamma Dove still hasn’t moved on!

 The Doves have made nests in different places over the years and compete with Mamma Blackbird for choice sites.
-They’re all welcome here, all help out in their own way and I’ve learned to leave them to their jobs and have adapted my gardening techniques to suit.
+They’re all welcome here, they all help out in their own way and I’ve learned to leave them to their jobs and have adapted my gardening techniques to suit.

 It’s just easier that way!
 Now, when Mamma Blackbird is redistributing my mulch I know she’s teaching me a lesson in natural landscape design.
 When the Doves nest somewhere inconvenient , I know that that tree needs continuous fertilising.
 When the New Holland Honeyeaters are around, I know that it’s time to be alert for pests.
 When Cockatoos gather in the trees nearby, they are telling me to be ready for Red Spider Mites.